Anya Brodech is a professional salsa, Latin, swing, and ballroom dance teacher in Oakland, CA.

-Mistake #2: Wearing the Wrong Clothes
+2. Wearing the Wrong Clothes

-Wearing clothes that have an open back will discourage some men from dancing with you because they know that your back gets all sweaty and moist when you get hot dancing, and they get grossed out at the idea of having to touch it while dancing with you.
+Wearing clothes that have an open back can discourage some men from dancing with you because they know that your back gets all sweaty and moist when you get hot dancing, and they get grossed out at the idea of having to touch it while dancing with you.

 Wearing really warm clothes and/or long sleeves will make you really hot and feel like you're melting, which is not fun.

-Mistake #3: Getting Drunk
+3. Getting Very Drunk

 It's okay to have one or two drinks while you're salsa dancing, but just remember to drink in moderation.
-Being tipsy or drunk is a terrible idea for salsa dancing because your dancing will be sloppy, off-time, and uncoordinated.
+Being very tipsy or drunk is a terrible idea for salsa dancing because your dancing will become sloppy, off-time, and uncoordinated.
 You also increase your risk of accidentally losing your balance and falling down while dancing.
 Don't be that person.